-It appeared in the U.S. around 1775 and was one of the leading causes of death in Europe during the 18th century, killing about 400,000 Europeans every year.
+It appeared in the U.S. around 1775 and was one of Europe’s leading causes of death during the 18th century, killing about 400,000 Europeans yearly.
 People that survived smallpox often had disfiguring scars on their faces.
 In 1969 the World Health Organization declared smallpox an eradicated disease.
 Unfortunately, some scientists have found traces of this virus, so it’s not entirely deleted from nature.

 The following invention is the internet, which provides a means of exchanging information quickly and efficiently.
-Considering that developing countries can’t afford expensive telephone and fax equipment, they could communicate with each other through the internet.
+Since developing countries can’t afford expensive telephone and fax equipment, they could communicate through the internet.
 The invention of computers allowed people to create new games, which we enjoy playing today on our computers and video game consoles.

 I believe airplanes are the greatest invention because they change how we travel.
-There are so many other modes of transportation, but planes can fly from one point to another in a relatively short amount of time.
-Plus, it’s a relatively safe mode of transportation.
+There are so many other modes of transportation, but planes can fly from one point to another relatively short time.
+Plus, it’s a fairly safe mode of transportation.
 Even if there was an accident, you’re not going to die like you would if there were a terrible car accident.

 I have a few reasons for GPS being a fantastic invention.
 First, it’s used in many things, from finding the right way to work to navigating international flights.
-Secondly, it has revolutionized all sorts of industries, from travel agencies to the automotive industry.
+Secondly, it has revolutionized all industries, from travel agencies to the automotive sector.
 Finally, GPS is universal and has been available to everyone since its introduction in 1997 on a wide-scale level.

 from the National Centre for Biological Sciences is a breathalyzer that can detect cancer at its early stages by identifying organic compounds in one’s breath: “It emits an imperceptible puff of air which carries molecules exhaled from deep inside your lungs.
 It then analyses the chemical signature of that puff to check for certain volatile organic compounds (VOCs) that are present in higher concentrations when you have cancer.”